Math-AI-Caltech/Snake-in-the-Box/README.md

 # Record snakes and coils in the hypercube (dimensions 9–13)

-This repository is the dataset for the paper *A Census of New Snake-in-the-Box Records*.
+This repository is the dataset for the paper [A Census of New Snake-in-the-Box Records](https://arxiv.org/abs/2607.15270).
 The *snake-in-the-box* problem, introduced by Kautz in 1958, asks for the longest induced (chordless) path — a *snake* — in the hypercube graph Qₙ; its maximum length a(n) is known only for n ≤ 8.
 We give snakes longer than the previous best-known in every dimension from 9 to 13, together with the longest known *coils* (induced cycles).
 Every record here is a machine-verifiable list of vertices in Qₙ.

 ## Snakes — `record_snakes.csv`